Bay of Fires Lodge En Plein Air Retreat

 Participants can expect a workshop that flows and evolves naturally.
 Jock says 'Art is a philosophy when it is all said and done.
 It is a way of thinking and being.
 We attempt to make the world beautiful and enhance our understanding of the world.'
 In Jock's experience, the most successful workshops welcome all with a spirit of have-a-go.
 Painters are encouraged to explore and share their ideas.
 One-on-one conversations with jock with and evolving group conversations take place in the field.
 The workshop will include some exercises giving a little structure but remain free form.
 This leads to a tailored and responsive experience for all.

-Jock brings the experience and techniques after attending many 'en plein air' workshops around the world He has completed the Bay of Fires Lodge Walk and painted around the Bay of Fires for many years.
+Jock brings the experience and techniques after attending many 'en plein air' workshops around the world He has completed the Bay of Fires Signature Walk and painted around the Bay of Fires for many years.

+He suggests an easel as it can get uncomfortable on the ground, but some people like to work that way and recommends participants bring a Jullian Easel or a pochade box.
 A French box easel and paints can be ordered in advance for collection at Artery in Hobart.
 Please call 03 6234 3788.